mukeshbasira/PJP2.0/README.md

 | PJP2.0 weekly assignment |
 ===========================

 Note : Use JDK-11 for all Apps.
 Some of the functionalities are mixed. like (SpringBoot RestAPI has no UI as it's already done in Spring App.
 Swagger is added to springBoot app). :)
+Lambda is used where it was needed (lime in optional use).

 # WEEK 2,3 BATCH 5